a-b-street/ltn/README.md

 with the latest OSM data.
 For speed and for deterministic tests, there are also "built-in" study areas, consisting of pre-clipped osm.pbf files that do not automatically use the latest OSM data.
-These are manually managed and hosted by Dustin on assets.od2net.org.
+These are manually managed and hosted by Dustin on assets.od2net.org and assets.cnt.scot.

-If you're developing locally, you can avoid hitting od2net.org by running `bin/download-local-dev-data.sh` to download some pre-clipped application data locally, then the Svelte app will load from localhost, not od2net.org.
+If you're developing locally, you can cache assets locally by running `bin/download-local-dev-data.sh`.

 ### Tests